by Eric B. Hare

 Pastor

-Christensen say,
+Christensen say:

 “It is too late

-ago I knelt in
+weeks ago I was

-your home with
+home with you

-you and your
+and your

 children,